GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ## stream-chat-android-ui-components
 ### 🐞 Fixed
-Fixed attachments of camera.
+- Fixed attachments of camera.
 Now multiple videos and pictures can be taken from the camera.
+- Fixed applying style to `SuggestionListView` when using it as a standalone component.
+You can modify the style using `suggestionListViewTheme` or `TransformStyle::suggestionListStyleTransformer`
 ### ⬆️ Improved

 ### ✅ Added